mona-jena/Toy-Block-Factory-Web-App/README.md

 ### Functionalities

-Factory has an order management system that should be able to enter single order details.
-It also has a Report Generator to generate reports.
+Factory has an Order Management System that is able to take in single order details at a time.
+It also has a Report System to generate reports.

 This application can:
 - Take orders